google/cql/README.md

   to a custom database or FHIR server.
 The [Terminology Provider interface](terminology/provider.go) can be implemented to connect to a custom Terminology server.

+**⚠️ Warning: When using these tools with protected health information (PHI), please be sure to follow your organization's policies with respect to PHI. ⚠️**

 ## Documentation